Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Romulus Simulation Suite

 where $\epsilon\textsubscript{r} = 0.1$ is the assumed radiative efficiency of the BH, and $\epsilon\textsubscript{f} = 0.02$ is the coupling efficiency of the thermal energy to the surrounding gas (see below).
 This form of BH feedback has been shown to efficiently quench galaxies with halo masses above a few $10^{11} M_\odot$~\citep{Pontzen2017}.

-The accretion efficiency, $\beta$, and coupling efficiency, $\epsilon\textsubscript{f}$, were constrained through 48 zoom-in simulations of four galaxies of Milky Way mass and lower ~\citep{Tremmel2017a}.
-The parameter space was explored using the Kriging algorithm~\citep{Tremmel2017a} and graded by the agreement with a set of $z=0$ empirical scaling relations governing star formation efficiency~\citep{Moster2013}, galaxy size and angular momentum~\citep{Obreschkow2014}, gas depletion time~\citep{Cannon2011,Haynes2011}, and BH growth~\citep{Schramm2013}.
-Though the BH physics are tuned to galaxies of Milky Way mass and lower, \Rom{} agrees with various empirical scaling relations at high mass as well. \citet{Tremmel2017a} detail the techniques used in the \Rom{} parameter search.
+The accretion efficiency, $\beta$, and coupling efficiency, $\epsilon\textsubscript{f}$, were constrained through 48 zoom-in simulations of the same 4 galaxies used for constraining star formation parameters, run with BH physics.
+The star formation parameters were left unchanged from the initial parameter search and instead the BH parameters were allowed to change.
+The parameter space was explored using the Kriging algorithm and graded by agreement with an empirical $z=0$ BH mass - stellar mass relation~\citep{Schramm2013}.
 The results of this parameter search were also used in the high resolution cosmological hydrodynamic, galaxy cluster simulation, \textsc{RomulusC}~\citep{Tremmel2019}.